zilishen/documentation/templates/style-guide.md

 - Use filenames with lowercase words separated by dashes.
 For example, `nginx-management-suite-dashboard.png`.
 For consistency, don't use spaces or underscores.
 - Use a resolution of 72 dpi.
 - Set the width to 800 pixels for full-width screenshots.
+- Use a transparent background to support both light and dark modes.
 - Don't add a border; CSS automatically includes it when the screenshot is placed in the documentation.
 - Don't capture the cursor in the screenshot.
 - Ensure the screenshot includes the relevant item (button, menu item, icon) with enough context to locate it in the user interface and understand the action.